neoistheone123/factorybot4j/README.md

-# factorygirl4j
+# factorychex
-factorygirl4j is a fixtures replacement with a straightforward definition syntax, support for multiple build strategies (saved instances, unsaved instances), and support for multiple factories for the same class (user, admin_user, and so on), including factory inheritance.
+factorychex is a fixtures replacement with a straightforward definition syntax, support for multiple build strategies (saved instances, unsaved instances), and support for multiple factories for the same class (user, admin_user, and so on), including factory inheritance.

 ## Documentation
 ___